 full cone field of view

-angular region around the Boresight Reference Frame (BRF) frame Z-axis, specified as a full cone angle, within which a star will produce an image on the Detector array that is then used by the star sensor
+angular region around the Boresight Reference Frame (BRF) frame Z-axis, specified as a full cone angle, within which a star produces an image on the Detector array that is then used by the star sensor

-This Field of View is determined by the optics and Detector design.
+This Field of View is determined by the optical system and Detector design.
 This is schematically illustrated in Figure 3-9.

 pixel field of view